 … is NOT a community anyone is automatically entitled to join.
 Initial acceptance and continued association with the NotaClub Social Community is at the absolute discretion of the NotaClub administrator.

 … is NOT for people who do not participate in it’s many social activities.
 After about 2 months of non-activity, without explanation or communication, the administrator will assume you’ve lost interest in NotaClub and it’s activities and will likely remove you from the Notaclub community list – without prior notice or warning.

 … is NOT a source of customers for your business.

 Promoting or canvassing customers for your business at any NotaClub get-together contradicts NotaClub’s agenda which is simply ‘good fun and good socialising’.
 While NotaClub – ‘a family’ has a facility for members of it’s ‘family’ community to advertise their businesses on the website, so that people who might have a need for the services provided can contact the appropriate business themselves, other business-promotional activities or canvassing within the NotaClub social community are not appropriate and unlikely to be tolerated.

 … is NOT a ‘family’ group and it’s activities usually do not cater for children.
 (As far a NotaClub is concerned, ‘children’ are generally anyone aged under 40 but could be older).

-If you’re wondering whether it’s OK to bring your children to a NotaClub social get-together the answer is almost always … ‘No, it’s NOT OK’.
+If you’re wondering whether it’s OK to bring your children, (or parents), to a NotaClub social get-together the answer is almost always … ‘No, it’s NOT OK’.

 Please don’t attempt to make